 Falling Walls Lab is an international forum for the next generation of early-career innovators, trailblazers, creators, and visionaries.
 Its aim is to promote exceptional ideas and connect promising scientists and entrepreneurs from all fields on a global level.
 Participants, also known as Labsters, are given the opportunity to present their research, business model, or initiative to peers, a high-calibre jury of experts from academia and business, and the general public – in just 3 minutes.

-The Falling Walls Lab is organised by the Falling Walls Foundation and generously funded by the German Federal Ministry of Education and Research, the Berlin-Senate, Bayer Foundations, Huawei, and Sartorius.
+The Falling Walls Lab is organised by the Falling Walls Foundation and generously funded by the German Federal Ministry of Education and Research, the Berlin-Senate, Bayer Foundations, Google, Huawei, and Sartorius.
 It is supported by the Federal Foreign Office of Germany and the German Academic Exchange Service (DAAD).